sfigg/commercialization-public/docset/customize/mdm/surfacehub-csp.md

 <a href="" id="properties-friendlyname"></a>**Properties/FriendlyName**
 Friendly name of the device.
 This is the name that users see when they want to wirelessly project to the device.

 The data type is string.
 Supported operation is Get and Replace.

+<a href="" id="management"></a>**Management**
+Added in the next major update of Windows 10.
+Node for managing the administrators group.

+<a href="" id="management-groupname"></a>**Management/GroupName**
+Added in the next major update of Windows 10.
+The name of the domain admin group to add to the administrators group on the device.

+The data type is string.
+Supported operation is Get and Replace.

+<a href="" id="management-groupsid"></a>**Management/GroupSid**
+Added in the next major update of Windows 10.
+The SID of the domain admin group to add to the administrators group on the device.

+The data type is string.
+Supported operation is Get and Replace.